Teaching Models to Bluff: Measuring Deception, Belief, and Coordination in LLM Secret Hitler

 Parrot Guard for GM Prompts

 Models tended to repeat bracketed prompts (e.g., [CLAIMS] What cards did you draw?).
-We added:
+We addressed this with:

-- A parser guard that discards messages that are only a bracketed tag.
+• A parser guard that discards messages consisting only of a bracketed tag.

-- A structured claims phase (private JSON only) so we never rely on noisy public text to extract data.
+• A structured claims phase (private JSON only) so we never rely on noisy public text for data extraction.

-Next step: treat GM events as non-linguistic tool calls (state updates) and block any agent response that is a prefix match of the last GM message.
+The next step is treating GM events as non-linguistic tool calls (state updates) and blocking any agent response that is a prefix match of the last GM message.

 We use DATA COLLECTION PHASE: JSON ONLY prompts after discussion.
 This dramatically reduces parsing errors.